apache/infrastructure-website/content/pages/vm-for-project.md

 2. VM resources requested (the operating system will be the latest Ubuntu LTS release):
     - CPU cores (default is 1)
     - RAM (default is 1Gb)
-    - Disk capacity (default is 20Gb)
+    - Disk capacity (default is 40Gb)
     - Name (default is `<project>-vm.a.o`)
-    - Apache ID of project administrator
+    - Apache ID of project administrator (one of the maintainers you specify below)
 3. Application resources:
-    - Database (infra has central sql servers that support postgresql and mysql)
+    - Database (Infra recommends SQLite, given the small size, but can configure an an on-box mySQL or PostgresSQL database for the vm.)
     - Httpd (installed pr default, configuration is to be agreed upon)
     - Non-standard packages (will be maintained by infra-p6)
     - DNS names needed (default is to create `vmname` only)